armen-mavennet/neoflow-docs-1/docs/data-governance.md

 ## Data Sharing and Accessibility

-For each network participants, Neoflow follows the rules listed in the below table for data accessibility to ensure privacy measures.
+For each network participants, Neoflow enforces strict rules listed in the below table for data privacy and accessibility.
 Neoflow also ensures that all Product Detailed Data owners can see which network participant holds a Degree-2 accessibility, and can grant and revoke the access at all times.

 <Table style="text-align: center;">
     <tr>